gaehlerm/SoftwareEngineering/README.md

         print("Feeding a sheep with grass.")
 ```

-The abstract base class `Animal` is kind of the blue print of the class `Sheep`. `Sheep` has to follow the pattern defined in `Animal`. `Sheep` has to implement all the functions defined in `Animal`.
-This makes it somewhat fool prove as you'll get a warning when missspelling a method name.
+The abstract base class `Animal` serves as the blueprint for the class `Sheep`.
+Sheep must adhere to the pattern specified in `Animal`. `Sheep` must implement all the functions defined in `Animal`.
+This makes it somewhat foolproof as you'll get a warning when misspelling a method name.

-### Inheritance classes
+### Inheritance Classes

-Let's deal with inheritance of non-abstract base classes.
+Let's discuss the inheritance of non-abstract base classes.
 This becomes much trickier.
-As there is quite a lot that can go wrong, I recommend not to use it.
-For the sake of completenes however, I still write down my thoughts.
+As there is quite a lot that can go wrong, I advise against using it.
+For the sake of completeness, however, I still write down my thoughts.

-Inheritance classes are usually delegating classes.
-They can be worker classes as well, though this is not recommended due to the complexity of the resulting class.
+Inheritance classes typically are delegating classes.
+They can also be worker classes, although this is not recommended due to the complexity of the resulting class.
 However, as I mentioned before, I generally do not recommend using inheritance, except for defining interfaces.
-Anything you want to do using inheritance can be done using composition as well.
-And keeping your fingers off inheritance will possibly save you quite some trouble.
-I read many books and there are many refactoring techniques and other code snippets that work perfectly well, except when using inheritance on non-abstract base classes (or global variables) [WELC].
-The main problem is usually overriding base class functions that can cause all kind of issues.
-Furthermore, you don’t really gain anything by using this kind of inheritance.
+Anything you can achieve with inheritance can also be accomplished through composition.
+Avoiding meddling with inheritance can potentially help you avoid a lot of trouble.
+I have read many books that discuss various refactoring techniques and code snippets that work perfectly well, except when using inheritance in non-abstract base classes (or global variables) [WELC].
+The main problem usually arises from overriding base class functions, which can cause all kinds of issues.
+Furthermore, you don't really gain anything by using this type of inheritance.

-Here is one of the issues of using inheritance.
+Here is one of the issues with using inheritance.

 ```py
 class Animal():